rjalejandro/rjalejandro.github.io/_pages/cv.md

 {% include base_path %}

-Summarized CV
+##Summarized CV

 (you can find my complete CV [here](../files/Alejandro_2024.pdf))

 Education
 ======
-* Ph.D in Experimental Psychology; Ghent University, 2020 - present
+* PhD in Experimental Psychology; Ghent University, 2020 - present
-* M.S. in Biomedical Engineering; University of Lübeck & Technical University of Lübeck, 2020
+* MSc in Biomedical Engineering; University of Lübeck & Technical University of Lübeck, 2020
-* B.S. (equivalent to B.S. + M.S.) in Electronics and Telecommunications; Technical University of Loja, 2017
+* BSc (equivalent to BSc + MSc) in Electronics and Telecommunications; Technical University of Loja, 2017

 Employment
 ======